SmKou/pizza-parlor/README.md

 ## Description

 Pizza Parlor is an app for ordering a pizza, where a user can choose a size and toppings for each pizza, as well as the quantity for each pizza when ordering multiple or for events.

-Presets are available at the price of the base size.
+This project demonstrates the use of prototypes.

 ### Notes

 **Green and Red Workflow**
 - Commit after each red and green test
-- Only commit after good fail
+- Only commit after good fail and pass

 ### Under Consideration

+- Add presets
 - Display list of pizzas ordered with lists that can be clicked for detail
 - Offer delivery option